vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 ## Is Velero using the correct cloud credentials?

 Cloud provider credentials are given to Velero to store and retrieve backups from the object store and to perform volume snapshotting operations.

-These credentials are passed to Velero at install time either using:
+These credentials are either passed to Velero at install time using:
 1. `--secret-file` flag to the `velero install` command.
 OR
 1. `--set-file credentials.secretContents.cloud` flag to the `helm install` command.

+Or, they are specified when creating a `BackupStorageLocation` using the `--credential` flag.

+### Troubleshooting credentials provided during install

-The supplied credentials are stored in the cluster as a Kubernetes secret named `cloud-credentials` in the same namespace in which Velero is installed.
+If using the credentials provided at install time, they are stored in the cluster as a Kubernetes secret named `cloud-credentials` in the same namespace in which Velero is installed.

 Follow the below troubleshooting steps to confirm that Velero is using the correct credentials:
 1. Confirm that the `cloud-credentials` secret exists and has the correct content.